noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-The first message consists of a cleartext public key followed by a cleartext payload (remember that payloads are implicit in the pattern, but are always present).
-The second message consists of a cleartext public key followed by an encrypted public key followed by an encrypted payload.
-The third message consists of an encrypted public key followed by an encrypted payload.
+The first message consists of a cleartext public key (`"e"`) followed by a cleartext payload (remember that payloads are implicit in the pattern, but are always present).
+The second message consists of a cleartext public key (`"e"`) followed by an encrypted public key (`"s"`) followed by an encrypted payload.
+The third message consists of an encrypted public key (`"s"`) followed by an encrypted payload.

-Assuming zero-length payloads and DH public keys of 32 bytes, the message sizes will be 32 bytes (one public key), then 96 bytes (two public keys and two authentication tags), then 64 bytes (one public key and two authentication tags).
-If pre-shared symmetric keys are used, the first message grows in size to 48 bytes, since the first payload becomes encrypted.
+Assuming zero-length payloads and DH public keys of 56 bytes, the message sizes will be:

+ * 56 bytes (one public key and a zero-length payload)

+ * 144 bytes (two public keys, the second encrypted, and an encrypted payload)

+ * 72 bytes (one encrypted public key and an encrypted payload)

+If pre-shared symmetric keys are used, the first message grows in size to 72 bytes, since the first payload becomes encrypted.

 4. Crypto algorithms